 I ask because we have an i30N which come stock with Pirelli P7 HN and people had issues when switching from the P7 to the Michelin PS4 with certain wheel offsets as the PS4 is larger than the P7 even in the same 235/35/r19 so much so that with the 8.5" Team Dynamics 1.3 that are on the car for summer use I don't think I could get away with PS4 without rubbing the wheel arch on compression.

-I could just set the dampers to N mode as I'm sure they just lock solid at that point at least that's how they feel and one of their track instructors said the only circuit he might use it on was Silverstone because of it being so flat for the F1 cars, at the Ring they use comfort setting!
+I could just set the dampers to N mode as I'm sure they just lock solid at that point :LOL: at least that's how they feel and one of their track instructors said the only circuit he might use it on was Silverstone because of it being so flat for the F1 cars, at the Ring they use comfort setting!
 So when people talk about how firm the Cooper S is I offer them a ride in the i30N instead

 What brand of tyres do you have on now Campbelleuan?